1.1 Meet with owner to fully understand the basic needs for the site.

 - Slopes above or below.

-- Make determination that site soils appear to be similar to what is indicated in the geotechnical report.
+- Determine site soils appear to be similar to what is indicated in the geotechnical report.

 - Proposed locations of structures, roadways and other surcharges.